 Proposal for the 03 series of amendments to UN Regulation No. 118 (Burning behaviour)

+List of contents. amend to read:

+"5.
+Part I: Approval of a vehicle type with regard to the burning behaviour of the components used in the interior compartment, the engine compartment and any separate heating compartment and with regard to the burning behaviour of electric cables and cable sleeves or cable conduits used in the vehicle and/or the capability to repel fuel or lubricant of insulation materials used in the engine compartment and any separate heating compartment."

-List of cList of contents, Annexes, insert a new reference to Annex 10 to read:
+List of contents, Annexes, insert a new reference to Annex 10 to read:

 "Annex 10 Test to determine the resistance to flame propagation of electrical cables"

+Paragraph 1.2.
+(Scope), amend to read:

+"1.2.
+Part I - Approval of a vehicle type with regard to the burning behaviour and/or the capability to repel fuel or lubricant of the components used in the interior compartment, the engine compartment and any separate heating compartment and with regard to the burning behaviour of electric cables and cable sleeves or cable conduits used for protecting electric cables in the vehicle."

 Insert new definitions 2.10. to 2.12., to read:

 "2.10.
 "Electrical cable" means a single-core or multi-core cable, when applicable sheathed, screened and unscreened, two or more cores running side by side and bonded, twisted, or braided together, including cores to form a single assembly enabling the transfer of electrical signals from one device to the other.